roma-glushko/hyx/docs/roadmap.md

 ### Goals

 * Provide the baseline implementation for all general reliability components
-* Init a documentation.
+* Init documentation.
 Document the components
 * Implement project's infrastructure

 ## M1: Observability